- Reference: TFHE Deep Dive - Part II - Encodings and linear leveled operationsΒ [8]

 SummaryΒ C-3 GLWE Ciphertext-to-Plaintext Multiplication

-This means that multiplying a plaintext (polynomial) by a ciphertext (polynomial) and decrypting it gives the same result as multiplying the two original plaintext polynomials.
+This means that multiplying a plaintext polynomial by a GLWE ciphertext that encrypts and decrypting it yields .

 Proof.